Flame-colored Tanager

 At a Glance

-Native to mountain forests of Mexico and Central America, this tanager was never found in our area until 1985, when a male spent the breeding season in Arizona's Chiricahua Mountains, paired with a female Western Tanager.
+Native to mountain forests of Mexico and Central America, the Flame-colored Tanager was not documented in North America until 1985, when a male spent the breeding season in Arizona's Chiricahua Mountains, paired with a female Western Tanager.
 Since then the species has appeared several more times in Arizona and has nested there more than once.

 Category